Indrasish7/scalable-enterprise-rag/README.md

 - 🟢 **Confidence indicator** (heuristic)
 - 📚 **Exact retrieved contexts used by the LLM**

-This makes the system feel like an **internal Google / Meta RAG tool**, not a black box.
+This mirrors **internal enterprise RAG tools** used at large tech companies — not black-box demos.

 ---